bidavid/Android-development-excercises/README.md

-Kotlin excercise.
-A simple TV show search application that uses https://www.tvmaze.com/api api shown in laboratory exercises template, and additionally provides details for each show.
+Kotlin excercise - addition to simple TV show search application shown in laboratory exercises template that uses https://www.tvmaze.com/api api, and additionally provides details for each show.
 (Using Retrofit and ViewPager)